jnlon/png_undelete/README.md

 '/dev/sda' under Linux, this has the effect of searching through the entire device, pulling out any PNG file it finds (deleted or not)

-It works on any file argument.
+It works with any file argument.
 To test it, you can run something like:

 ```
 cat file1.png file2.png file3.png > mashup.pngs